 A doctor can treat an ectopic pregnancy with medications that stop cell growth, such as methotrexate.
 Otherwise, a doctor can surgically remove an ectopic pregnancy.

-Liver diseases, such as cirrhosis and portal hypertension, can have adverse effects on the heart.
+Liver diseases, such as cirrhosis and portal hypertension,

 Abnormal liver function can lead to symptoms often associated with cardiovascular diseases, such as shortness of breath, swelling of the legs, and chest and shoulder pain.